Marjorie Sweeting: Personal life and education

 Marjorie May Sweeting was born to George Scotland Sweeting and his wife Ellen Louisa Liddiard in Fulham in 1920.
 She had no siblings.
 Her father George Sweeting (1889-1977) was a geology lecturer at Imperial College, London who co-authored the 1951 textbook "The Elements of Field Geology", the third edition of that book was jointly edited by Marjorie and her father in 1972.

 Her secondary education took place in Mayfield School and she later graduated in 1941 from Newnham College, Cambridge.
 She was accepted as a Caroline Turtle Research Fellow at Newnham College, Cambridge during 1942 for a year, which later she returned in 1945 for the Marion Kennedy Research.
 She received her doctorate for her thesis "The Landforms on Carboniferous Limestone of the Ingleborough District in N.W.
 Yorkshire" in 1948.

 Alongside her passion for fieldwork, conferencing and teaching, Sweeting enjoyed travelling, the opera, and watching entertainment such as sports.
 Sweeting rowed in the Cambridge Women’s Blue Boat as she was an active member of the community and enjoyed partaking in such events.

 Marjorie Sweeting died in 1994 at the age of 74 after succumbing to cancer, her body was interred at Enstone Village.
-Marjorie had no living relatives, for this reason her estate contributed funds to St. Hughs College, Newnham College, Oxford, The Royal Geographic Society and Cambridge.
+Marjorie had no living relatives, for this reason her estate contributed funds to St. Hughs College, Newnham College, Oxford, The Royal Geographical Society and Cambridge.